-Of course, leading inclusively has inherent benefits – building toward a better future by ensuring teammates feel welcome is a reward on its own.
+Building toward a better future by ensuring teammates feel welcome is a reward on its own.
 But hearing all the voices in the room, however, can also impact the success of a business.
 Recent research suggests that teams with inclusive leaders consider themselves high performing and better decision-makers.
 They also work better together.
 Whether or not inclusivity programs have been built into a company’s framework, individual leaders can work to become more welcoming to different points of view.

 How to Become More Inclusive

 For some leaders, the concept of inclusivity might be completely foreign.
 Others may feel as though they’re already doing all they can to encourage open communication between team members and their leaders.
 However, leadership can sometimes be interpreted as authoritative.
 Practicing inclusivity requires leaders to consider input from other sources.
 A manager must learn to listen with openness —without thought or judgment — in order to truly take in different points of view.

 Start by Listening

 Getting started doesn’t have to be overwhelming, either.
+You just start.

 By keeping an open mind to try out different communication styles and remaining flexible enough to implement suggestions and strategies from the team, leaders can become more open and inclusive immediately and on a daily basis.